Wars

 Myanmar

-Myanmar has been mired in civil war for decades since its independence in 1948, primarily between the central government and various ethnic minorities.
+Myanmar has been dragged through decades of civil war Since independence in 1948, the conflict has raged, particularly between the central government and various ethnic minorities.
 The 2021 coup d'état, which overthrew the elected civilian government, sparked a new wave of armed resistance against the military junta, which rules with brutality.
-During 2024, armed clashes intensified, and opposition militias have achieved significant victories on the front lines.
-In fact, the government is estimated to control only de facto 22% of the territory.
+During 2024, armed clashes have intensified, and opposition militias have achieved significant victories on the front lines.
+In fact, it is estimated that the government only controls de facto 22% of the territory.
 According to ACLED data, nearly 20,000 people died last year due to violence associated with the conflict.

 Sudan